 As with the price eBay will fill in the info on certain items.
 The info is based on what similar items shipped for.
 You can change this info if needed.

 Here you make sure your information is correct.
 If any of the info isn’t correct tap the pencil icon to change it.

 List, Preview or Save?

-You're Almost Done!
-Tap 'PREVIEW' if you want to see what your listing will look like before you list it, Tap 'SAVE FOR LATER' if you want to save the listing as a draft, you can come back work on at a later time and Tap 'LIST YOUR ITEM' if your ready to list your item.
-Thats it, you're done!
-No you can sit back and wait for your item to sell!
+You’re Almost Done!
+Tap ‘PREVIEW’ if you want to see what your listing will look like before you list it, Tap ‘SAVE FOR LATER’ if you want to save the listing as a draft, you can come back work on at a later time and Tap ‘LIST YOUR ITEM’ if you’re ready to list your item.
+That’s it, you’re done!
+Now you can sit back and wait for your item to sell!